-We’ve long relied on our Brita pitcher to keep us hydrated whilst sparing us the unpleasant taste and perhaps questionable content of the water that comes from the kitchen tap.
-It’s a refrigerator staple and a real workhorse.
-That said, it’s important to periodically hand wash the pitcher with mild soap and change the filter regularly so that your Brita system continues to remove contaminants and produce great tasting H2O.
+We’ve long relied on our Brita pitcher to keep us hydrated while sparing us the unpleasant taste (and potentially questionable content) of the water that comes from our kitchen tap: It’s a refrigerator staple and a real workhorse.
+That said, it’s important to periodically hand-wash the pitcher with mild soap and change the filter regularly so that your Brita system continues to remove contaminants and produce great tasting H2O.
 But how long do Brita filters last, exactly?
 We went straight to the source to find out everything you need to know about how and when to replace your Brita filter.

-As previously mentioned, how often you should change a Brita filter depends entirely on how much water your family goes through.
-(The time estimates listed above are based on households who drink an average of 11 glasses of water a day.)
-Keep in mind that you don’t actually have to obsessively track your water consumption, provided you activate the electronic change indicator on your Brita pitcher every time you replace the filter.
-That said, the manufacturer’s (more accurate) volume-based guide says that it's best to change the white and gray filters after every 40 gallons and the blue Longlast+ filter after every 120 gallons.
+According to Brita, how often you should change a filter depends entirely on how much water your family goes through.
+(The time estimates listed are based on households who drink an average of 11 glasses of water a day.)
+Keep in mind that you don’t actually have to obsessively track your water consumption.
+All you have to do is activate the built-in electronic filter indicator on your Brita pitcher, which will also let you know when it's time to replace the filter.

 Other times you should consider changing your filter are if it ever cracks or breaks.
 Be sure to always store it in a cool place to avoid having to immediately replace the filter if algae begins to grow.
 The brand also mentions that you may need to change it more often if you have hard water (which means H20 that contains high amounts of calcium and magnesium).